usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 Step 4: Run Job with Artifact Saving
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now let’s try it out.
+Now you can try it out.

-1. Create a new job using the entrypoint we just defined/edited.
+1. Create a new job using the entrypoint you just defined/edited.
 2. Select your desired parameters.
 3. Click **Submit Job**.